reality/komenti_guide/patients.md

 ## Initialising Vocabulary

 To characterise our cohort of interest, we first need to build up a vocabulary.
 The vocabulary defines concepts we're interested in, and the labels that indicate them in text.
 In our example, let's say we're interested in finding patients with atrial fibrillation.
+You can substitute this for the condition you are interested in.

 First, what we need to do is identify an ontology class that describes atrial fibrillation on [AberOWL](https://aber-owl.net).
 Here is an example of searching AberOWL for atrial fibrillation: